JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/curve-fit.md

 # Define the initial parameter values for slope and intercept
 u0 = [1.0, 1.0]
 # Pass through the data we want to fit
-data = [x,y]
+data = [x, y]

 # Create an OptimizationProblem object to hold the function, initial
 # values, and data.
 using Optimization
-prob = OptimizationProblem(objective,u0,data)
+prob = OptimizationProblem(objective, u0, data)

 # Import the optimization backend we want to use
 using OptimizationOptimJL

 # Minimize the function.
-Optimization.jl uses the SciML common solver
+Optimization.jl uses the SciML common solver interface.
-# interface.
-Pass the problem you want to solve (optimization problem
-# here) and a solver to use.
+# Pass the problem you want to solve (optimization problem here) and a solver to use.
-# NelderMead() is a derivative-free method for finding a function's
+# NelderMead() is a derivative-free method for finding a function's local minimum.
-# local minimum.
-sol = solve(prob,NelderMead())
+sol = solve(prob, NelderMead())

 # Exctract the best-fitting parameters
 slope, intercept = sol.u